Salmon Fishing in Pennsylvania: A Guide For Anglers

 About Pennsylvania Salmon Fishing

-Salmon fishing in Pennsylvania consists of mostly the odd Coho or Pink salmon caught out in Lake Erie or in one of the PA rivers.
-The occasional chinook salmon is also possible.
 Most salmon caught are from stray salmon that have come down from Lake Huron or are the rare natural salmon that have survived previous stocking programs.
 Both are rare.

-The good news is that often there are steelhead in the rivers and lake at the same time you would fish for salmon and they often use the same methods, baits, and lures.
+The good news is that often there are steelhead in the rivers and out in Lake Erie at the same time as you would fish for salmon, and they are caught on the same methods, baits, and lures.

-The Keystone State boasts some of the finest steelhead rivers in the Great Lakes region and I’ve had the pleasure of landing over 60 steelhead a day, but once PA and Ohio stopped stocking salmon over 10 years ago, most salmon disappeared.
+The Keystone State boasts some of the finest steelhead rivers in the Great Lakes region and I’ve had the pleasure of landing over 60 steelhead a day, but once PA and Ohio stopped stocking salmon over ten years ago, most salmon disappeared.

 Anglers in Pennsylvania have the chance to hook salmon both in Lake Erie and in the rivers, where they return in the fall to spawn.